How to Think like Elon Musk - Jobidea24

 How early does Elon Musk wake up?

-According to Musk, he typically goes to bed at 3 a.m. he wakes up by 9:30 a.m.
+According to Musk, he typically goes to bed at 3 a.m. and wakes up by 9:30 a.m.

 No comments: